iterative/dvc.org/content/docs/command-reference/update.md

 ## Options

 - `--rev <version>` - commit hash, branch or tag name, etc. (any [Git revision]) of the repository to update the file or directory from.
-The latest commit in `master` (tip of the default branch) is used by default.
+The latest commit (in the default branch) is used by default.

   For data obtained with `dvc import-url --version-aware`, this option can be used to specify an object version ID.
 By default, the current version from